 entered-3PL,NON-VIR/3SG,NEUT into house

-Although the lack of Case attraction between an oblique GoQ head noun and a subject relative operator/pronoun is expected, since the quantifier is no longer marked for accusative case, the absence of this mechanism is surprising with accusative object head nouns.
+Although the lack of Case attraction between an oblique GoQ head noun and a subject relative operator/pronoun is expected, since the quantifier is no longer marked for accusative case (see (18b-c) above), the absence of this mechanism is surprising with accusative object head nouns.
 With oblique GoQ, oblique case transmitted onto the relative pronoun would make the pronoun incompatible with the subject-internal GoQ head, resulting in, for example, *którymDAT siedemACC kobietGEN ‘which <seven women>’.
-With accusative GoQ, on the other hand, application of the same mechanism would not yield incompatibility of forms, yet it is not observed.
-One possible explanation for this effect could be that, since it is the inherent Accusative Case of the quantifier that forces default agreement, structural Accusative Case prevents Case transmission of the inherent Accusative Case.
-The fact that Polish GoQ phrases in SpecTP positions always force default agreement on the main clause predicates has led some authors to assume that they are valued for Accusative Case (Witkoś and Dziubała-Szrejbrowska 2016).
-Therefore, Accusative Case transmission is possible only from subject GoQ head nouns.
+With accusative GoQ, on the other hand, application of the same mechanism would not yield incompatibility of forms, yet Case transmission is not observed.
+One possible explanation for this effect could be that, since it is the inherent Accusative Case of the quantifier that forces default agreement, structural Accusative Case assigned to the object HN inside the matrix clause prevents Case transmission of the inherent Accusative Case from the quantifier to the relative pronoun.

 2.5.4.
 Case attraction and Case stacking